mxashlynn/Yurivania-1/README.md

 # Rights 🏳️‍🌈🏳️‍⚧️

-If you'd like to look at these game files to learn how GB Studio works, or if you want to include parts of them in your own game, you may do so.
+If you'd like to look at these game files to learn how GB Studio works you may do so.
 However, you may not sell the game by itself in either compiled or source form.
 See the LICENSE file for details.